raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

 A:
-: A 1 bit TLV Response flag indicating whether or not an Operation TLV requires a response Acknowledgement.
+: A 1-bit TLV Response flag indicating whether or not an Operation TLV requires a response Acknowledgement.

 DSO-TYPE:
-: A 15 bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.
+: A 15-bit field in network order giving the type of the current DSO TLV per the IANA DSO Type Codes Registry.

 DSO DATA LENGTH:
-: A 16 bit field in network order giving the size in octets of the TYPE-DEPENDENT DATA.
+: A 16-bit field in network order giving the size in octets of the TYPE-DEPENDENT DATA.

 TYPE-DEPENDENT DATA: